RegressionAndOtherStoriesJulia/ROSStanPluto.jl/README.md

 ## Usage

-Select a notebook in the `open a file` entry box, e.g. type `./` and step to e.g. `./notebooks/01/02/hibbs.jl`, the first notebook from the book.
+Select a chapter in the `open a file` entry box, e.g. type `./` and select a chapter.
+Type '/' after selecting a chapter to see the notebooks in the chapter.
+Select the notebook and press `open`..

-The code examples are organized in subdirectories according to  chapter/section/example, e.g. `01/02/hibbs.jl`.

-See [TIPS](https://github.com/StanJulia/ROSStanPluto.jl/blob/master/TIPS.md) for some more details or file an [issue](https://github.com/StanJulia/ROSStanPluto.jl/issues) if any difficulties are encountered with above steps.